fourthletter/mozsprint-repo-sentencingbynumbers/README.md

 2) Algorithm Game
 Scenarios are given and the participant decides if they agree or disagree with the case study.
 Example: An algorithm is used to determined whether to remove a child from their home.

-3) An spreadhseet of over 100 algorithmic tools used in USA.
+3) A webtool of over 100 algorithmic tools used in USA.
 Global Sprint participants could help contribute to asking questions about data or with visualization

 4) There is an open sourced algorithm used for predictive policing.
 Participants could examine it and use REAL data sets to analyze the source code

 ## Contributing

+The Sentencing by Numbers project would like your input on how we could increase the transparency of algorithms designed and used by governments in the public sector.
 Are you a computer scientist with a background on AI?
 Or are you may be a talented visual artist.
 Or someone who is good at reminding your team lunch is ready?
 We welcome your ideas and unique talent, and will not discount anyone's contribution.

 ## Participation Guidelines